Modern Slavery Statement 2021/22

 British Bakels employs around 200 people and are committed to upholding the rights of workers.
 Modern slavery and human trafficking are unacceptable practices and we are committed to eliminating the risk of it in our organisation and our supply chains

-British Bakels are a technically based bakery ingredients company with over 70 year’s knowledge, experience and expertise in the bakery industry.
+British Bakels are a technically based bakery ingredients company with nearly 75 year’s knowledge, experience and expertise in the bakery industry.
 Our core objective is to assist our customers develop, produce and sell (more) bakery products.
 Bakels work within three main sectors of the food industry;

 Bakels source ingredients globally either directly with the manufacturer or through an Agent and in the majority of cases have long standing, successful trading relationships with them.
 There is a full supplier approval procedure in place which includes ensuring that all Ethical and Modern Slavery requirements are met.
 Bakels are fully committed to ensuring that we only purchase from legitimate companies that meet all appropriate legislation and are not in any way engaged or associated with modern slavery or human trafficking.
 We encourage our suppliers to join SEDEX and link all manufacturing sites to Bakels.
 Where this is not possible, an Ethical questionnaire must be completed and signed.

 Bakels ensures that our labour providers have a GLA licence and follow the provisions of the Gangmaster Licencing Act 2004.

 Internal Training and Resources

 Bakels are members of Stronger Together which is a UK multi -stakeholder initiative that brings together companies, labour providers, industry associations, NGOs and other key actors to address and help businesses tackle modern slavery.
 Members of the site Senior Leadership Team have attended training provided by Stronger Together

 In 2021/22 it is our intention to carry out the actions referred to below: